New York Penn Station: Station layout

 Penn Station does not have a unified design or floor plan but rather is divided into separate Amtrak, LIRR and NJ Transit concourses with each concourse maintained and styled differently by its respective operator.
 The Amtrak and NJ Transit concourses are located on the first level below the street level while the Long Island Rail Road concourse is two levels below street level.

+Platform widths vary, with eight of the 11 platforms in the range of 19–20 feet wide.
+Platform 6 is the narrowest, at 17 feet, while Platform 1 is slightly wider, at 22 feet.
+Platform 10 is the widest platform, used exclusively by LIRR and nominally 38 feet wide.

-The main concourse, which was principally used by Amtrak until the opening of the Moynihan Train Hall, is at the west end of the station directly beneath Madison Square Garden.
+The main concourse, now primarily used by NJ Transit which was principally used by Amtrak until the opening of the Moynihan Train Hall in 2021, is at the west end of the station directly beneath Madison Square Garden.
 It was created out of the original station's waiting rooms and main concourse, though few remnants of the original still exist in the space.
-It was renovated in the early 2000s in anticipation of Acela service and includes an enclosed waiting area for ticketed passengers with seats, outlets and WiFi.
+It was renovated in the early 2000s in anticipation of Acela service and includes an enclosed waiting area for ticketed passengers with seats, outlets and Wi-Fi.
+The ticketed waiting room underwent a $7.2 million renovation from 2019 to 2020 that was funded jointly between Amtrak and NJ Transit.
+The renovation included new furniture and fixtures that feature seats with electrical and USB outlets, an upgraded ceiling with new LED lighting, a new information desk, a second entrance in close proximity to the NJ Transit concourse that provides improved access towards the Seventh Avenue side of the Station, two new Passenger Information Display Systems boards that display NJ Transit departure information and a lactation suite for nursing mothers.

 The LIRR's connecting concourse runs below West 33rd Street between Seventh and Eighth Avenues, as it has since the original station opened in 1910.
 Significant renovations were made to the LIRR areas over a three-year period ending in 1994, including the opening of the Central Corridor passageway and the addition of a new entry pavilion on 34th Street.
+The 34th Street entry pavilion measures 40 by 50 ft across by 92 ft tall and has a glass tower and two air-cooling shafts.
 The West End Concourse, west of Eighth Avenue, opened in 1986, and was widened and lengthened to cover tracks 5 through 21 in 2017.

 The NJ Transit concourse near Seventh Avenue opened in 2002 out of existing retail and Amtrak office space.
 A new street-level entrance to this concourse at the corner of 31st Street and Seventh Avenue opened in September 2009.
 Previously, NJ Transit used space in the Amtrak concourse.

-The station is so complex that in December 2017, Amtrak and Zyter released a mobile app called FindYourWay to help commuters navigate around Penn Station, though Zyter also plans to roll out the app at other large Amtrak stations.
+In December 2017, Amtrak and Zyter released a mobile app called FindYourWay to help commuters navigate around Penn Station, though Zyter also plans to roll out the app at other large Amtrak stations.

 The station's three providers use different official addresses for the station.